mahmud1rahman/travel-site/README.md

 # Travel-site

-An udemy course by Brad Schiff on Javascript that im currently following
+An udemy course by Brad Schiff on Javascript that im currently following on.

 ## Getting Started